 Esophageal Dysphagia: Applications for the Speech-Language Pathologist (2218)

-Julie Huffman, MA, CCC-SLP has 5 comprehensive Two Esophageal Dysphagia: Applications for the Speech-Language Pathologist Courses coming to in 2-18.
+Julie Huffman, MA, CCC-SLP presents Esophageal Dysphagia: Applications for the Speech-Language Pathologist Courses in 2018.
 Get registered for one now!

 This two day course is offered with 1.55 ASHA CEU’s (Intermediate Level/Professional Area)